Her reputation in the Tate Universe still stinks. And it probably isn’t going to get better any time soon.

 Ruby’s adventures continue in Real, Live Boyfriends.

-Possible Pairings: Something Like Fate by Susane Colasanti, Boys Don’t Knit by T. S. Easton, The Lonely Hearts Club by Elizabeth Eulberg, To All the Boys I’ve Loved Before by Jenny Han, Life by Committee by Corey Ann Haydu, Girl at Sea by Maureen Johnson, Alice, I Think by Susan Juby, When We Collided by Emery Lord, Love and Other Foreign Words by Erin McCahan, Vibes by Amy Kathleen Ryan, The Unwritten Rule by Elizabeth Scott, Absolutely Maybe by Lisa Yee
+Possible Pairings: A Week of Mondays by Jessica Brody, Something Like Fate by Susane Colasanti, Boys Don’t Knit by T. S. Easton, The Lonely Hearts Club by Elizabeth Eulberg, To All the Boys I’ve Loved Before by Jenny Han, Life by Committee by Corey Ann Haydu, Girl at Sea by Maureen Johnson, Alice, I Think by Susan Juby, The Museum of Heartbreak by Meg Leder, When We Collided by Emery Lord, Love and Other Foreign Words by Erin McCahan, Vibes by Amy Kathleen Ryan, The Unwritten Rule by Elizabeth Scott, Absolutely Maybe by Lisa Yee

 Exclusive Bonus Content: This is the first book in the series that I read with the new, repackaged covers.
 The covers (like the one shown here) feature a model who is presumably Ruby instead of abstract imagery.
 I like the original covers because they have unisex appeal and they’re quirky like the books and zero in on these minute but key aspects of the plot (frogs, penguins, marshmallow men) to exhibit on the cover.
 On the other hand, I like the clean look of the new covers and how they sort of capture Ruby’s style.
 BUT I hate that none of the covers show Ruby wearing glasses.
 Her zebra stripe glasses (and not wearing contacts) are a huge part of her character.
 I think the fact that she has glasses and her own almost weird style but still has all of these boys crushing on her is great.
 So while I like the new covers, as a glasses wearer, I cannot love them completely.